-First section below lists out various resources developed or curated by TISA over the years; Feel free to copy and share freely.
-You may (we will be very happy) translate them in regional languages and different formats too like, you could read out “Apna Hath Jagannath”, the self-help manual, and share it as a series of podcast.
-If you do translate or transcreate free resources for stammering community, feel free to share the link with us.
+Below are various resources developed or curated by TISA over the years; Feel free to copy and share freely.
+You may (we will be very happy) translate them in regional languages and different formats too- like, you could read out “Apna Hath Jagannath”, the self-help manual, and share it as a series of podcast.
+Feel free to share the link with us.

 Published in 2007 with valuable help from Samagra Trust, Dehradun, this booklet offered answers for common questions about stammering.
 It was used an entry point activity: a hard copy was donated to school library as an introduction to TISA, before working with children in the school.
 A good primer.
 (Hindi, English)

 A mini book in Hindi to explore various shades and nuances of acceptance- and how it sets you free psychologically, to move ahead and grow.
 In TISA workshops, we explore various dimensions of acceptance: at psychological level, it might mean being no more “touchy” about stammering; at cognitive level it may mean going beyond obsessive need to monitor one’s own fluency and listener’s reactions all the time.
 At emotional level- it may mean- giving up all sadness and “victimhood” and participating in the joy of life; stop postponing things.
 At physiological plain, it may mean- that we no more tense up, hold our breath and struggle in that moment of difficulty: we stammer effortlessly.
 Acceptance simply means: accepting what IS.
 Being at PEACE with this moment and move ahead calmly.
 The writer, Amit Kushwaha, is a prolific Hindi writer.
 (Hindi) (English)

 A Hindi Essay on stammering

 A brief essay which explores what is stammering and what can be done about it – written for general audience.
 Three pages as JPG images, can be printed and shared. (link)